-Transcript of background discussion "The 720 million Euro fine: France’s offensive against Big Tech"
+Transcript for the Background Discussion "The 720 million Euro fine: France’s offensive against Big Tech"

 In our background discussion from November 25, 2021, Dr Stefan Heumann, SNV's co-director, spoke with Pascale Déchamps from the French competition authority (ADLC).
 Please find a recording and transcript of the event below.